Primordial black hole production during first-order phase transitions

-The PBH formation mechanism in this letter does not suffer from the fine-tuning problem as encountered in PBHs from curvature perturbations inspired by some inflationary models.
-In case of strong and slow PTs with critical temperature $T>10^{9}$GeV, PBHs with mass less than $10^{-15}$g are overproduced, then PBHs soon dominate the Universe before their evaporation time and the Planck relics of Hawking radiation could also account for dark matter.
-For the low-scale PTs inspired by the axion models, GWs may be detected through the B-mode polarizations in the cosmic microwave background and PBHs may seed the supermassive black holes observed in the core of the galaxies.
+The PBH formation mechanism proposed in this letter does not suffer from the fine-tuning problem encountered in the case of PBH production from curvature perturbations.
+PBHs can be overproduced during strong and slow PTs which happened at a temperature $T_{*}>10^{9}$ GeV.
+These PBHs then dominate the Universe before their evaporation time, and the Planck relics of Hawking radiation could also account for dark matter.
+For the low-scale PTs inspired by the axion models, GWs may be detected through the B-mode polarization in the cosmic microwave background, and supermassive black holes with $10^6$ solar mass can also be produced for an $\mathcal{O}(100)$keV-scale dark PT.

-The GW energy spectrum of PTs depends on other parameters such as the bubble wall velocity, the sound speed, and the interaction between bubble walls and background plasma.
-The observations of both PBHs and GWs can eliminate degeneracy and give more strict constraints on model parameters.

-In this work, we only consider the collapse of the overdense regions in the whole Hubble volume.
+In this work, we consider the collapse of the overdense regions in the whole Hubble volume.
 However, small false vacuum bubbles are more common in the same situation.
 These bubbles tend to shrink into a very small region and the energy is then highly concentrated.
 The interactions become so violent that nonlinear evolution may arise in such a small region.
-In principle, one needs simulations with numerical relativity to obtain the final fate of the false vacuum bubbles.
+One needs numerical relativity simulations to obtain the final fate of the false vacuum bubbles.
+Moreover, smaller PBHs may arise if one takes into account the PBHs from bubble collisions surounding the overdense regions.
+Thus, the result of PBH mass function in this work is a conservative estimation and smaller PBHs may be more abundant.

 We plan to consider the following aspects to obtain more accurate results.
-1) The spherical symmetry of the overdense region is slightly broken by the surrounding bubbles, which might affect the threshold $\delta_{c}$.
-2) The present lattice simulations of GWs from PTs are in the Minkowski space, where the authors assume the PT duration time is much less than the Hubble time.
-But in case of $\beta/H<10$, the expansion of the Universe may affect the result to some extent, and we require the simulations in the Friedmann-Robertson-Walker Universe.
-3) In more realistic models, the equation of state parameter is not exactly $1/3$ at the end of PT~\cite{Cutting:2018tjt,Cutting:2020nla}, which also affects $\delta_{c}$ as stated in Ref.~\cite{Musco:2012au}.
-For the originality and physical meaning of this work, these problems deserve more detailed research which we leave to future work.
+1) The lattice simulations of PTs in the Friedmann-Robertson-Walker Universe can give more accurate results of $\Omega_{\mathrm{GW}}$.
+2) In more realistic models, such as the results presented in numerical simulations~\cite{Hindmarsh:2015qta,Cutting:2018tjt,Cutting:2020nla}, the equation of state parameter is not exactly $1/3$ at the end of PT.
+This may be caused by the equation of state parameter of bubble walls for $v_{w}<c$, or the non-zero effective mass of the scalar field near the true vacuum.
+The threshold $\delta_{c}$ is smaller in this case as stated in Ref.~\cite{Musco:2012au}, which results in larger PBH abundance.
+For this work's originality and physical meaning, these problems deserve more detailed research which we leave for future work.